KPCOFGS/ArcGIS_Map_Copy/README.md

 ## Setup

+**To setup without using git**
+* you can download the file as zip
+* Then unzip the file and go inside the folder
+* Finally, open terminal and do `pip install -r requirements.txt`

-To setup, open the terminal and use the following the commands:
+**To setup with git, open the terminal and use the following the commands:**

 ```bash
 git clone https://github.com/KPCOFGS/ARC_GIS_Map_Copy.git
 cd ARC_GIS_Map_Copy
 pip install -r requirements.txt
 ```

-**Note: If you do not have git**
-* If you do not have git, you can download the file as zip
-* Then unzip the file and go inside the folder
-* Finally, open terminal and do `pip install -r requirements.txt`

 ## Usage
 [Instructions on how to use the script](usage/usage.md)